CS520-Fall2023/hw1-solution/expense_tracker/README.md

 ### Two Examples of Satisfying Non-Functional Requirements
 1. Performance: Efficient update of table view in the ```refreshTable``` method of the ```ExpenseTrackerView.java```.
 2. Usability: Enhancement of usability by the GUI.
+3. Debuggability :The app is under version control.
+If a bug report is made about a particular version, it is possible to access that version and use debugging techniques to localize the cause of that bug in the version.

 ### Two examples of violated non-functional requirement
 1. Security: No data encapsulation is implemented to protect transaction data.